convissor/login-security-solution/readme.txt

 * Track a given IP, user name, password combination only once.
 * Prevent "not a valid MySQL-Link resource" on auth cookie failure.
 * Increase default value of login_fail_notify from 20 to 50.
-* Add the French translation.
+* Add partial French translation.
+Settings page needs doing.
 Thanks mermouy!

 = 0.21.0 =
 * Fix is_pw_outside_ascii() to permit spaces.